3dem/emhub/docs/developer_guide/workers.rst

         data.update(dc.get_user_projects(b.owner, status='active'))
         return data

-This content function is expecting to receive one parameter, the *booking_id*.
+This content function is designed to take in one parameter, which is the *booking_id*.
-It is read in line 7 and then used in line 10 to retrieve the *Booking* entry from the database (through SqlAlchemy ORM).
+It is read in line 7 and used in line 10 to fetch the *Booking* entry from the database using SqlAlchemy ORM.

-Line 21 shows how one can retrieve "configuration" forms (naming convention of *config:NAME*) and use that in the session (or any template page) dialog.
-Here we are using *config:session* to pre-fill some default acquisition values for different microscopes.
-Finally, the *data* dict is composed with different key-value pairs and returned.
-It will be used by Flask to render the template.
+In line 21, an example demonstrates the process of retrieving "configuration" forms, which follow the naming convention of *config:NAME*, and then utilizing them in the session (or any template page) dialog.
+In this instance, we are making use of *config:session* to automatically populate default acquisition values for different microscopes.
+Finally, the *data* dictionary is made up of various key-value pairs and is returned.
+This data will be utilized by Flask to render the template.

 The Worker Script
 .................

 The last component is the worker code in `extra/test_worker.py <https://github.com/3dem/emhub/blob/devel/extras/test/test_worker.py>`_.
-The workers are usually implemented using subclasses of two classes: `TaskHandler` and `Worker`.
+Workers are typically created using subclasses of two classes: `TaskHandler` and `Worker`.
-The `Worker` basically establishes the connection with EMhub and defines what types of tasks it will react to by creating the corresponding `TaskHandler`.
-This class will then "process" given tasks.
-The following code fragment shows the *process* function for our `TaskHandler`.
+The `Worker` class establishes the connection with EMhub and defines the types of tasks it will react to by creating the corresponding `TaskHandler`.
+This class will then "process" the given tasks.
+The code fragment below shows the *process* function for our `TaskHandler`.

 .. code-block:: python